dogamak/hy-kubernetes/README.md

 # hy-kubernetes
-Course work for the DevOps with Kubernetes course in University of Helsinki
+Course work for the [DevOps with Kubernetes](https://devopswithkubernetes.com/) course of the University of Helsinki

 ## Exercises